Troubleshooting

 Step 7

 After you resolve the new fingerprint issue, the connectivity state of the device may show Online and the Configuration Status may show "Not Synced" or "Conflict Detected."
-Review Resolve Configuration Conflicts to review and resolve configuration differences between CDO and the device.
+Review Resolve Configuration Conflicts to review and resolve configuration differences between Security Cloud Control and the device.

 Troubleshooting Network Problems Using Security and Analytics Logging Events